 Brautigan > The Abortion

-This node of the American Dust website (formerly Brautigan Bibliography and Archive) provides comprehensive information about Richard Brautigan's novel The Abortion: An Historical Romance 1966.
+This node of the American Dust website provides comprehensive information about Richard Brautigan's novel The Abortion: An Historical Romance 1966.
 Published in 1971, this was Brautigan's fourth published novel.
 Publication and background information is provided, along with reviews, many with full text.
 Use the menu tabs below to learn more.

 Publication information regarding Richard Brautigan's novel The Abortion: An Historical Romance 1966.